 - Preheat the oven to 350°F. Lightly spray 2 (6 cavity) doughnut pans with cooking spray.
 Set aside.

-- In a small bowl, toss the blueberries in 1 tsp flour.
+- To make the Doughnuts: In a small bowl, toss the blueberries with 1 teaspoon flour.
 Set aside.

-- In another bowl sift together the flour, baking powder, baking soda, cinnamon, nutmeg and salt.
+- In a medium bowl use a whisk to sift together the flour, baking powder, baking soda, cinnamon, nutmeg and salt.

-- Using an electric mixer cream together the butter, sugar, vanilla and almond extracts.
+- In a large bowl, use an electric mixer to cream together the butter, sugar, vanilla and almond extracts.
 Add the eggs one at a time beating well after each addition.

-- Add the softened dry ingredients alternately with the buttermilk beginning and ending with the dry.
-Stop and scrape the sides of the bowl.
-Beat just until fully combined.
+- Add the sifted dry ingredients alternately with the buttermilk beginning and ending with the dry ingredients.
+Stop and scrape the sides of the bowl periodically beating just until fully combined.

 - Fold in the blueberries by hand until evenly distributed in the batter.

 - Fill the doughnut cavities 2/3 full using a large Ziploc bag with the end cut off or spoon into the cavities.

 - Bake for 10-12 minutes until a toothpick inserted into the center comes back clean.
 Broil for 2 minutes to brown the tops, if desired.